OpenNebula/addon-storpool/README.md

 ## Limitations

-1. tested only with the KVM hypervisor
+1. Tested only with the KVM hypervisor
-1. no support for VM snapshot because it is handled internally by libvirt
+1. No support for VM snapshot because it is handled internally by libvirt
 1. When SYSTEM_Ds integration is enabled the reported free/used/total space is not propper because the volatile disks and the context image are expected to be files instead of a block devices.
 Extra external monitoring of space usage should be implemented.

 ## Installation